Ayr Centennials: Promotion to Junior C and Schmalz Cup

 In the summer of 2012, the Centennials and the SOJHL were promoted to Junior C to compete for the Schmalz Cup.
 On March 12, 2013, the Centennials won the first ever SOJHL Jr. C championship with a 4-game-sweep over the Lambeth Lancers.

 In the Spring of 2013, the Centennials were moved over to the Niagara & District Junior C Hockey League in a major realignment.
 They were realigned again weeks after and ended up in the Midwestern Junior C Hockey League.
 Just three seasons removed from their jump to Junior C, the team won their first Schmalz Cup in 2016 by sweeping the Empire B Junior C Hockey League champion Port Hope Panthers in four games on the shoulders of starting goalie, Mitch Figueiredo.

 In June 2016, Don and Julie Eby were awarded the OHA's highest award for volunteering, the golden stick.
 The team's home at the North Dumfries Community Complex sits on what used to be 30 acres of their farmland.
 It was back in 2009 that a former city councillor approached them about giving up the back lot of their land to build the NDCC, forever tying them to the team that they have given 30 years of service.
 The couple has been the ambassadors for the Centennials in that time, holding several positions on the executive – Don was assistant general manager and general manager, while Julie was treasurer – and, during the 2016 playoffs, were operating the ticket sales and door.
-Their son Scott is currently the team's head coach.
+Their son Scott was the team's head coach.

 For the 2016-17 season the eight Junior "C" hockey leagues in Southern Ontario amalgamated into one league, the Provincial Junior Hockey League.
 The Midwestern League were placed in the Central Conference and re-branded the Pat Doherty division.